coreinfrastructure/best-practices-badge/doc/implementation.md

 web application to meet its own criteria.
 We have implemented it with Ruby on Rails; Rails is good for very simple web applications like this one.
-We are currently using Rails version 4.2.
+We are currently using Rails version 4.
-The production system stores the data in Postgres;
+The production system stores the data in Postgres.
-in development we use SQLite3 instead.
-We deploy a test implementation to Heroku so that people can try it out for limited testing.

-The production version may also be deployed to Heroku.

-Some other components we use are:
+Some other key components we use are:

 - Bootstrap
 - Jquery